rpm-software-management/dnf/doc/command_ref.rst

 .. _module_disable_command-label:

 ``dnf [options] module disable <module-name>...``
     Disable a module.
 All related module streams will become unavailable.
+    Consequently, all installed profiles will be removed.
 In case of modular dependency issue the operation will be rejected.
 To perform the action anyway please use \-\
     :ref:`-skip-broken <skip-broken_option-label>` option.